“Three things in human life are important: the first is to be kind; the second is to be kind; and the third is to be kind.”

 8. Take a laugh-break.

 Take 5-10 minutes in the middle of your day or if that is not possible then use your morning or evening.
-Use your smart phone, portable media player, computer or TV and watch a funny clip or a half an episode of a sitcom, read a funny book or comic or listen to a podcast you know makes you laugh.
+Use your smart phone, computer or TV and watch a funny clip or a half an episode of a sitcom, read a funny book or comic or listen to a podcast you know makes you laugh.

 I have been using this one for over a decade, even before I got seriously interested in personal development.
 I find it to be one of the most effective things I can do to recharge my energy and optimism and to release inner tensions.